Who We Are

 SUCCESS Living Learning Community

 In order to facilitate a supportive educational environment, SUCCESS also includes a Living Learning Community (LLC) in collaboration with University Housing.
-Twenty Eight (28) SUCCESS Mentees living in University Housing will be a part of the SUCCESS LLC on a floor in Guinn Hall.
+Up to forty (40) SUCCESS Mentees living in University Housing will be a part of the SUCCESS LLC on a floor in Guinn Hall.
 They will receive the benefit of a Resident Advisor, a Peer Advisor, as well as the team of Peer Mentors.
 Commuter and non-LLC students will still be able to receive all of the benefits of the program without living in the community.
 Sign-up for the SUCCESS LLC is on a first come first served basis through University Housing, upon selection into the program.
 Visit the LLC Website for more information.

 - SUCCESS participants may not be a member of another learning community.

 - All mentees participating in SUCCESS will be required to enroll in the University 1011: Contemporary Learning in Higher Education course, a one-hour credit course focusing on success tools for undergraduate study.

 How to Get Involved